SoftVarE-Group/feature-model-benchmark/README.md

  1. Greater than: >"Number" (e.g., more than 500: >500)
  2. Less than:    <"Number" (e.g., less than 500: <500)
  3. Range:        "Number"to"Number" (e.g., between 500 and 800: 500to800 or 500-800)
+ 4. NOT:          -"Value" (e.g., not of domain systems software: -systems software)

 Saving found feature models in an extra directory:
  - commands: fmb, create benchmark